MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-security/enforcing-bitlocker-policies-by-using-intune-known-issues.md

 ## <a id="issue-5"></a>Error message: There are conflicting group policy settings for recovery options on operating system drives

-You receive a message that resembles the following:
+You receive the following error message:

 > **Error:** BitLocker Drive Encryption cannot be applied to this drive because there are conflicting Group Policy settings for recovery options on operating system drives.
 Storing recovery information to Active Directory Domain Services cannot be required when the generation of recovery passwords is not permitted.
 Please have your system administrator resolve these policy conflicts before attempting to enable BitLocker…

 ### Resolution

 To resolve this issue, review your group policy object (GPO) settings for conflicts.
-For further guidance, see the next section, [Review your BitLocker policy configuration](#policy).
+For more information, see the next section, [Review your BitLocker policy configuration](#policy).

 For more information about GPOs and BitLocker, see [BitLocker Group Policy Reference](/previous-versions/windows/it-pro/windows-7/ee706521(v=ws.10)).